-Individuals filing for bankruptcy have the right to do so without an attorney.
-And, if your case is straightforward, representing yourself might save you attorneys’ fees.
-However, it isn’t always a good idea.
-If your Chapter 7 case involves valuable assets, or if you want to file for Chapter 13 bankruptcy, filing without an attorney could cost you more than you'd save going it alone.
+Of course, individuals have the right to file for bankruptcy without an attorney.
+And, if your case is straightforward, representing yourself might save you money.
+However, consider hiring a lawyer if your Chapter 7 case involves valuable assets or anytime you file for Chapter 13 bankruptcy.
+In these situations, filing without an attorney could cost more than you'd save going it alone.

-Why a Bankruptcy Attorney Is Worth the Cost
+Why Is a Personal Bankruptcy Attorney Worth the Cost?

-The biggest benefit to you is that an experienced attorney quickly recognizes any potential hiccup that could arise during your case and will plan accordingly.
-Here's a sampling of the value a qualified consumer bankruptcy attorney will bring to the table.
+The most significant benefit to you is that an experienced attorney quickly recognizes any potential problem that could arise during your case and plans accordingly.
+Here's a sampling of the value a qualified bankruptcy attorney will bring.

 - Consider alternatives to bankruptcy.
 Bankruptcy might not be the only way to achieve financial peace.
 If bankruptcy is not the best choice, your attorney will suggest an appropriate bankruptcy alternative.

 - Decide which type of bankruptcy to file.
-Chapter 7 and Chapter 13 accomplish different goals and serve different purposes.
-For instance, Chapter 7 will wipe out a lot of debt in a short time, but it won't help you save a house if you're behind on your payments.
-Your attorney will carefully consider your wants and needs and will recommend a course to help you achieve those goals.
-(For more information, see Should I File for Chapter 7 or Chapter 13 Bankruptcy?)
+Chapter 7 and Chapter 13 serve different purposes.
+For instance, Chapter 7 will quickly wipe out a lot of debt, but it won't help you save a house if you're behind on your payments.
+Your attorney will carefully consider your wants and needs and recommend a course to help you achieve those goals.
+For more information, see Should I File for Chapter 7 or Chapter 13 Bankruptcy?)

 - Apply the means test.
 The means test calculation indicates whether you qualify for a Chapter 7 bankruptcy or whether you can afford to make payments in a Chapter 13 case.
 An attorney will understand how to use any special circumstances you present.